hch12907/cdata/README.md

     T_array_shrink(&arr);

     // Remember to use this before the array goes out of scope!
-    // For your convenience, the function sets arr to NULL.
+    // For convenience, this function sets all fields to 0.
     T_array_free(&arr);
 }
 ```